mongodb/mongodbatlas-cloudformation-resources/README.md

 In order to test a provider resource, there two ways to do that.

-1. Using AWS website
+1. Using AWS CloudFormation website

    After creating or updating or deleting a stack of a provider resource, you need to check on [AWS Cloudformation](https://console.aws.amazon.com/cloudformation) for events which shows a status of a resource provider.

-   To see logs, if create is successful automatically creates a log for [CloudWatch](https://console.aws.amazon.com/cloudwatch) in `Log groups`.
+   To see logs, after uploading a stack, it creates automatically a log for [CloudWatch](https://console.aws.amazon.com/cloudwatch) in `Log groups`.

    To print a log you need to add it in code `log.Print("")`.

-   **Advantages:**

-   Making a good example with various resources, it can create all of it with one command.

-   **Disadvantages:**

-   You cannot test locally and it takes more time for results.

-2. Using AWS SAM for local (WIP)
+2. Using [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for local (WIP)